Stock Market Today: SGX Nifty, Asian markets, oil, dollar, LTIMindtree listing & more

 Corporate actions today

-Monday would see shares of LTIMindtree getting listed as a merged entity.
+Monday would see the relisting ceremony of LTIMindtree.
+The new shares of LTIMindtree allotted in lieu of Mindtree shares will be available for trading today, along with the existing equity shares of the company, upon listing.
 Shares of Panchsheel Organics will go ex-dividend today.
 The boards of Alfa Transformers and Gujarat Toolroom will meet today to consider proposals of preferential issue of shares.
 Also, the board of Marg Techno Projects will consider a proposal of stock split.
 The Sukhjit Starch & Chemicals board, meanwhile, would consider an interim dividend today.

 Stocks in F&O ban